 Proper nutrition and diet are important for many digestive diseases, including colorectal, esophageal, and liver cancers.
-To stave off digestive disease, nutritional guidelines suggest eating less fat and getting more nutrients from foods rather than from supplements.
+To stave off digestive disease, nutritional guidelines suggest eating less saturated fat and getting more nutrients from foods rather than from supplements.

 Dietary Fat and Colon Cancer Risk